Live Streaming vs. Podcasting: What Broadcasters Need to Know

 First, you’ll want to choose a niche and define your target audience.
 What topics could you speak endlessly about?
 What sort of audience would benefit from or enjoy your thoughts or expertise?

 Next, identify what you truly want to accomplish.
-Will your podcast be something to draw awareness to your brand?
+Will your podcast be something to draw awareness to your personal brand?
 Is it more of a passion project that will simply allow you to express yourself?
 Do you want to make money from your show?

 From there, you’ll want to think about the specifics of your podcast in terms of how frequent you want to post and about how long you’d like your episodes to be.
 Will you be the main presenter, or would you like to have guests on each episode?